Unwinding the rare $\Omega$ sector: Fragmentation of fully charmed baryons from HL-LHC to FCC: From HL-LHC to FCC

 The $|\vec{q}_1|$ distributions exhibit a smooth and monotonic decrease as $|\vec{q}_1|$ increases, across both collider energies and $\Delta Y$ bins.
 No pronounced peak is observed; instead, the cross section steadily falls from the lowest transverse-momentum values onward.
 This behavior is consistent with expectations from collinear QCD at moderate $|\vec{q}_1|$, where the hybrid resummation framework captures the dominant logarithmic enhancements.

 At $14$~TeV, the $\NLLp$ predictions show a sharper drop, reflecting stronger suppression at high $|\vec{q}_1|$ due to limited phase space and reduced parton luminosities.
-At $100$~TeV, the distributions become broader and flatter, extending more visibly into the high-$|\vec{q}_1|$ region thanks to enhanced partonic fluxes.
-In all panels, the separation between the NLL signal and the two background approximations (LL and high-energy fixed order) becomes more pronounced with increasing $|\vec{q}_1|$, especially at FCC energies.
+At $100$~TeV, the distributions are slightly broader and flatter, extending more visibly into the high-$|\vec{q}_1|$ region thanks to enhanced partonic fluxes.
+In all panels, the separation between the NLL signal and the two background approximations (LL and high-energy NLO) becomes more pronounced with increasing $|\vec{q}_1|$, especially at FCC energies.
 This confirms the value of transverse-momentum observables as effective probes for assessing the stability and discriminatory power of high-energy resummation in rare baryon production.

 In particular, the growing discrepancy between the $\NLLp$ and $\HENLOp$ curves at larger $|\vec{q}_1|$ is not unexpected.
-While BFKL resummation is well-suited to configurations where $|\vec{q}_1| \simeq |\vec{q}_2|$, the regime $|\vec{q}_1| \gg |\vec{q}_2|$ falls outside its natural domain of applicability.
+While BFKL resummation is well suited to configurations where $|\vec{q}_1| \simeq |\vec{q}_2|$, the regime $|\vec{q}_1| \gg |\vec{q}_2|$ falls outside its natural domain of applicability.
 In this region, large logarithms of DGLAP type, together with potential threshold logarithms, become relevant, indicating the need to enhance our theoretical framework through alternative and dedicated resummation strategies tailored to these kinematic limits.

 Furthermore, the behavior of the $\LL$ versus $\NLLp$ ratio reflects a complex interplay of competing NLO effects.
 While jet functions typically receive negative NLO corrections~\cite{Bartels:2001ge,Ivanov:2012ms,Colferai:2015zfa}, the hadron side behaves differently: the $C_{gg}$ coefficient is corrected positively, whereas other terms yield negative shifts~\cite{Ivanov:2012iv}.
 Such opposing trends can partially cancel, depending on the kinematic region, modulating the $\LL$ over $\NLLp$ behavior.
 For instance, in cascade-baryon plus jet production, the ratio often exceeds unity~\cite{Celiberto:2022kxx}, unlike in doubly charmed tetraquark production~\cite{Celiberto:2023rzw}, where the gap is milder.
 These variations highlight how process-dependent emission dynamics shape the relative weight of LL versus NLL contributions.